jlblancoc/git2docs/README.md

 ## Features
 * Checks for updates in Git branches or new tags and generates their documentation.
-* Git SHA values are cached for each branch so documentation is only (re)build if it is really necessary.
+* Git SHA values are cached for each branch so documentation is only (re)built if necessary.
 * Compatible with Doxygen, Sphinx and any other documentation tool.
 * Generates a summary table for each branch with build time, success/error status, etc.
+* Written in pure Bash.
+No dependencies.
+Install it anywhere.

 Check out this [example output](http://mrpt.ual.es/reference/).